de-bkg/gognss/README.md

 ## Installation

 Make sure you have a working Go environment.
-Go version 1.15+ is supported.
 [See the install instructions for Go](http://golang.org/doc/install.html).

 To install, simply run:
 ```go